PrincetonUniversity/advanced-command-line/02_misc/README.md

 first file while a `>` signifies the second.
 Here we only have a line for the first file because the line is missing in the second.

-`diff` has a few issues for use in debugging.
+`diff` has a few issues for use in acceptance testing.
 Usually you only care about the first difference as that's what you need to correct to get the test to pass.
 However, `diff` will generate the entire diff before printing anything, even if you pipe through head.
 Say you have a difference on line 3 between two GB-sized files; diff will find all differences before reporting the difference on line 3.
 I would recommend running cmp first to get an idea of where the files differ and then pipe your inputs through head to get just the first part of the differences.
 ```
 # this only considers first 5 lines
 diff <(head -n 5 sample.fasta) <(sed '/^>/d' sample.fasta | head -n 5)